Phase 1: System Structure#

 Background#

-Use the C4 architecture model: a system having (software) components and interacting via APIs with the outside world.
+The EmELand model is based on ideas from the C4 architecture model: a system having (software) components and interacting via APIs with the outside world.
+For more information on C4 see its definition on c4mode.com.
+For more tools able to process C4 model information, check out c4model.info.

 System Context#